-Bench terraces are highly effective in capturing the flowing water and even more so when they are provided with bunds on the sides to make the water stagnant which is very important for rice farming.
+They are highly effective in capturing the flowing water and even more so when they are provided with bunds on the sides to make the water stagnant which is very important for rice farming.
 However, they cannot be used for growing species like potatoes that cannot grow well in water-logged conditions.

 The contour terracing system combines the benefits of contour farming and terrace farming practices.
 It is a form of terracing that requires much less earthwork and landscaping than the bench terracing system since the terraces or growing flatlands follow the natural contour of the hill.

-Contour terraces are constructed by building each terrace level on the same elevation that follows the relief and thus they are not equally spaced apart.
+They are constructed by building each terrace level on the same elevation that follows the relief and thus they are not equally spaced apart.
 As a result, they have a uniform intra-level gradient which can hold the water longer.

 When it comes to making anything parallel, it is obvious that it requires much more work than simply adapting to what we have.
 The same is the case for making terraces on sloping lands.
 To make terraces that are parallel to each other, we will have to make bigger changes to the landscape by cutting a huge amount of materials from the top and filling it at the base.

 Examples of terrace farming

 Hills carved out in the form of terraces that are lush with crops like rice, paddy, wheat, corn, pulses or fruits form a beautiful landscape and can be found all over the world where economic activity occurs in hilly regions.

-Banaue Rice Terraces
+1. Banaue Rice Terraces

 The terraces not only hold an economical purpose for the native Ifugao people but are embedded in the culture and tradition of the region.
 Spreading across more than ten thousand square kilometers, the entire area was provided with an intricate irrigation system.

 One of the Seven Wonders of the World, The Machu Picchu of the Andes Mountains in South America is made entirely of terraces.
-Besides serving as a place where such advanced civilization could flourish with numerous temples and houses, the terraces also allowed for farming in very rugged topography which made it all possible.
+Besides serving as a place where such advanced civilization could flourish with numerous temples and houses, they also allowed for farming in very rugged topography which made it all possible.

-Sa Pa Terraces
+3. Sa Pa Terraces

 The Sa Pa terraces of Vietnam are as important for their ability to produce large volumes of crops like rice, maize, and vegetables as they are for the tourism industry of the region.

-Salinas De Maras
+4. Salinas De Maras